 The Labrador Golden Retriever mix, often affectionately referred to as a Lab Golden Retriever mix or simply Golden Lab mix, is the ultimate best of both worlds.
 This incredible hybrid combines the intelligence and gentle nature of the Golden Retriever with the loyalty and energy of the Labrador Retriever.

 Producing an intelligent, loving, and active dog perfect for families and individuals alike.
-Golden Retriever Lab mix puppies are mostly popular with people wanting a social and easy-to-train buddy, which makes them brilliant service, therapy, and emotional support dogs because they are so eager to please.
+Golden Retriever Lab mix puppies are mostly popular with people wanting a social and easy-to-train buddy.
+Which makes them brilliant service, therapy, and emotional support dogs because they are so eager to please.

-Sometimes called the Golden Retriever Labrador mix, this hybrid is recognized for its sturdy build, friendly eyes, and often a golden-tan coat that grandly merges traits from the parents.
+Sometimes called the Golden Retriever Labrador mix, this hybrid is recognized for its sturdy build.
+Friendly eyes, and often a golden-tan coat that grandly merges traits from the parents.
 Another common name is the Golden Retriever cross Labrador, or simply a Lab crossed with a Golden Retriever.

 Their fast, easily recognizable faces and soft expressions steal hearts everywhere.
 When you adopt a Labrador and Golden Retriever mix or Golden Retriever and Lab mix, you are usually getting a dog with a more balanced temperament, calm, gentle, and extremely devoted to your family.